Skip to content

 OptionDescription

---allTest all registered runtimes
+--allTest all registered runtimes without the full CI install flow

---local <path>Test a local provider directory
+--local <path>Test a local provider directory containing provider.star

---extension <url>Test a remote provider from URL
+--extension <url>Test a remote provider extension

 Test Modes